 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Practit including doctor's off immunizations There is no coinsurance or copay 50% coinsurance No prior authorization required.
-Covered Medicare Part B services include: for the pneumonia, influenza, and Pneumonia vaccine Hepatitis B vaccines.
-Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in providers' office may require a cost-share.
-We also cover some vaccines under our Part D prescription drug benefit.
+See Physician/Practitioner services, including doctor's office visits: Specialis Immunizations No prior authorization required.
+Covered Medicare Part B services include: Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
+There is no coinsurance or copay for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+50% coinsurance We also cover some vaccines under our Part D prescription drug benefit.
 Please see Chapter 6 about Part D prescrip

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient hospital care Days 1-5: 20% coinsurance When in-network: prior authorization may be required depending on the \$350 copay per day procedure, except in urgent or emergent situations.
-Notification from your provider is required upon admission.
-Days 6+: \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins Cost sharing is charged for each inpatient stay.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing again.
-Covered services include but are not limited to: you would pay at an in-network hospital.
-Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs
+Servie ces that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

+Inpati ent hospital care Days 1-4: 50% coinsurance

+in-network: prior authorization be required depending on the \$410 copay per day

+1.1 dure, except in urgent or emergent ions.
+Notification from your Days 5+:

+provi der is required upon admission. \$0 copay per day

+rehabi other to Inpatie are for a doct discha You at medic are ac type th es inpatient acute, inpatient ilitation, long-term care hospitals, and types of inpatient hospital services. ent hospital care starts the day you rmally admitted to the hospital with cor's order.
+The day before you are arged is your last inpatient day. re covered for an unlimited number of ally necessary days.
+Each time you dmitted or transferred to a new facility his is considered day one of your ent stay and the daily copay begins Cost sharing is charged for each inpatient stay.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an

+in-network hospital.

+to: ed services include but are not limited

+• Semi-private room (or a private room if medically necessary)

+• Meals including special diets

+• Regular nursing services

+• Costs of special care units (such as intensive care or coronary care units)

+• Drugs and medications

+• Lab tests

+• X-rays and other radiology services

+• Necessary surgical and medical supplies

+• Use of appliances, such as wheelchairs

+• Operating and recovery room costs

+• Physical, occupational, and speech language therapy